CSA-OCP-GER/aad-identity-for-developers/challenge-3-oidc-idtoken-angularspa.md

 - How to register an AAD application
 - How to authenticate Azure AD users in an Angular SPA (Single Page Application)

-This challenge is similar to challenge 2, but uses an Angular instead of .NET Core.
+This challenge is similar to [challenge 2](challenge-2-oidc-idtoken-fragment.md), but uses an Angular instead of .NET Core and a Fragment URL for receiving the `id_token`.

 There is already a simple [Angular SPA demo](apps/angular-spa-oidc-token) implemented in this repository.
-The demo application uses [MSAL for Angular](https://www.npmjs.com/package/@azure/msal-angular).
+The demo application uses the [MSAL for Angular](https://www.npmjs.com/package/@azure/msal-angular) library.
 MSAL is a library that gives your app the ability to integrate with Azure AD.
 [MSAL for Angular](https://www.npmjs.com/package/@azure/msal-angular) is an Angular wrapper for [MSAL.js](https://github.com/AzureAD/microsoft-authentication-library-for-js).

 ## Create an AAD application